CMU Music and Cognition Workshop

 Andrew Goldman, Ph.D.

 Andrew Goldman is a music theorist specializing in music cognition.
-He is currently Assistant Professor in Music Theory and Cognitive Science at Indiana University.
+He is currently Assistant Professor in Music Theory and Cognitive Science at Indiana University, where he co-directs IU's Music and Mind Lab.
 He completed his PhD in 2015 at the University of Cambridge with Prof. Ian Cross on the cognition of musical improvisation.
 From 2015–2020, he held postdoctoral research positions at Columbia University and Western University.
 His research on music cognition and music neuroscience has addressed musical improvisation, embodiment, the relationship between music and language, and the perception of musical form.
 His work has been published in music theory and music psychology journals, and has been presented at national and international conferences on music theory, music cognition, and psychology.
 Andrew is a member of the scientific committee for the International Conference on Dalcroze Studies.

 Matt Sachs, Ph.D.

 Matt Sachs is a post-doctoral fellow in Columbia's Presidential Scholars in Society and Neuroscience program, working with Kevin Ochsner and Chris Baldassano in the Psychology Department in Mariusz Kozak in the Music Department.
-His research focuses on understanding the neural and behavioral mechanisms involved in emotions and feeling in response to naturalistic stimuli, such as music .
-Matt received his PhD from the University of Southern California’s Brain and Creativity Institute, directed by Dr. Antonio Damasio, and his B.A. from Harvard University.
-His postdoctoral research project involves applying dynamic computational models to capture whole-brain patterns of neural activity that reflect the rich array of human experiences with music.
+His research focuses on understanding the neural and behavioral mechanisms involved in emotions and feeling in response to dynamic stimuli, such as music.
+Matt received his PhD from the University of Southern California’s Brain and Creativity Institute, directed by Dr. Antonio Damasio, and his B.A. from Harvard University with Psyche Loui and Gottfried Schlaug.
+His current projects involve applying computational models to uncover patterns of neural activity that reflect emotion changes induced by music as well as the emergence of music-evoked pleasure and reward.

 An Introduction to Music Cognition